|

 Before

-This portrait was drawn by Steve from California.
-He has
+This portrait was drawn by

-the basics down but needed help with understanding light direction and
+but needed help with understanding light

 After

-This is Steve's work after attending one of my 3 day
+This is Steve's work after

-Steve! |
+done, Steve!

 Before

-This drawing was done by Lydia who flew all the way from Belgium
+This drawing was done by Lydia who flew all

-to take my workshop. |
+the way from Belgium to take my workshop.

 After

-After my workshop she was able to produce this beautiful
+After my workshop she was able to produce

-was well worth the long trip.
+worth the long trip.
 She is now teaching my

 techniques in Belgium.